Papyruse/screencloud-nextcloud/README.md

-# OwnCloud
+# NextCloud

-An OwnCloud service plugin for ScreenCloud
+An NextCloud service plugin for ScreenCloud

 ## Installation